 - Entire View selected

-Now add this worksheet into the existing dashboard below the [Category] buttons
+Now add this worksheet to the existing dashboard below the [Category] buttons.

-To this worksheet we will need to remove the inner and outer padding
+For this worksheet, we will need to remove the inner and outer padding.

-and edit its height to a really low number, like 5 pixels.
-Making it an underlining for the [Category] buttons
+Then, edit its height to a really low number, like 5 pixels.
+As a result, the graph becomes an underlining for the [Category] buttons.